 - for any other purpose which you have specifically consented to when providing the information.

 If you have provided us with your contact details, we may contact you using any of the contact details provided.
-We will not contact you for direct marketing purposes unless otherwise agreed with you.
+We will not contact you for direct marketing purposes.

-We do not share, sell or distribute your personal data with unrelated third parties except in order to provide you with the information or service which you have requested, or as provided in the following limited circumstance:
+We do not share, sell or distribute your personal data with or to unrelated third parties except in order to provide you with the information or services which you have requested, or as provided in the following limited circumstance:

-- to third parties who support our information technology or handle mailings or events on our behalf;
+- to third parties who support our administration, information technology or handle mailings or events on our behalf (our service providers);

 - to comply with a legal or regulatory requirement, or for the administration of justice;